Akshayv2137/Learn-GitHub/README.md

 $ git diff stash@{0}
 ```

-These commands provide flexibility in managing stashed changes, allowing you to apply, drop, or list stashes as needed.

-When to use the stash:

-Switching branches: Quickly jump to a different task without finishing what you're currently working on.
+**Switching branches:** Quickly jump to a different task without finishing what you're currently working on.
 Cleaning up: You want to commit some of your work but not everything.
 Stash the rest for later.
-Avoiding conflicts: You need to pull in changes from a teammate, but your own work isn't ready to merge.
+**Avoiding conflicts:** You need to pull in changes from a teammate, but your own work isn't ready to merge.
-Experimenting: Try out an idea but preserve the option to easily revert back to your previous state.
+**Experimenting:** Try out an idea but preserve the option to easily revert back to your previous state.

-Remember: The stash is flexible and powerful.
+**Remember:** The stash is flexible and powerful.
 Don't be afraid to use it to keep your workflow organized and avoid losing work!

 #### Committing files
-Question: How can I effectively manage file commits in Git, and what are the different techniques involved in committing files?
+**Question:** How can I effectively manage file commits in Git, and what are the different techniques involved in committing files?

 After staging files, the next step is to commit them using the following commands:

-**Formatted Information:**

-#### Committing files

-Once files are added or staged, the subsequent step involves committing them.

 ```sh
 # Commit staged file(s)